Make magical memories in sunny Sicily

 Best family friendly beaches

-The eight kilometres of smooth beach at Lungomare di Cefalu has loungers and parasols you can rent, although families also flock here for the shallow water.
+Sicily has some seriously gorgeous beaches but the eight kilometres of smooth beach at Lungomare di Cefalu is perfect for fmilies!
+There’s sun loungers and parasols you can rentand the shallow waters are ideal for little ones.
 Youngsters just finding their feet can paddle and play here without any worries in the world.

 That said, you can’t go wrong wherever in Sicily you lay down your towel.
 Isola Bella Beach has its own little outcrop of shore to call its own, reached by cable car rides the kids will love.
 Meanwhile, Scala dei Turchi is a fantastically unusual beach backed by white cliffsides with a natural staircase etched into them, definitely worth seeing for yourself.